tranngocminhhieu/simple-drive/README.md

 ![simple-drive.jpg](https://raw.githubusercontent.com/tranngocminhhieu/simple-drive/main/docs/simple-drive.jpg)

-This package will help Python users use Google Drive API more easily.
-Its syntax is concise and understandable.
-It was developed based on [Google Drive API documentation](https://developers.google.com/drive/api/).
+This package is designed to make it easier for Python users to utilize the Google Drive API.
+The syntax is concise and easy to understand, and it was developed based on the [Google Drive API documentation](https://developers.google.com/drive/api/).

-Thank you to the developer of [PyDrive2](https://github.com/iterative/PyDrive2).
+I want to express my gratitude to the developer of [PyDrive2](https://github.com/iterative/PyDrive2).
 I used this package for the upload function and authorization with the local web server.

 ## Installation
 ### Install from GitHub